 Information Provided by Michael D. Bulmash:

 Ferramonti, near Tarsia in Southern Italy, was the largest Italian concentration camp.
-Opened in June, 1940, Ferramonti held almost 4000 Jewish prisoners, most of whom were refugees from Germany.
+Opened in June 1940, Ferramonti held almost 4000 Jewish prisoners, most of whom were refugees from Germany.
 It was neither a slave labor camp nor an extermination center along the lines of German and Polish camps.
-Indeed, inmates were treated well, and organized cultural activities, a library, and a synagogue.
-After Mussolini’s downfall in 1943, many internees at Ferramonti either joined the Allied war effort, or were transferred to Camp Oswego in New York.
+Indeed, inmates were treated well, and there were organized cultural activities, a library, and a synagogue.
+After Mussolini’s downfall in 1943, many internees at Ferramonti either joined the Allied war effort or were transferred to Camp Oswego in New York.

 4 x 5 1/2"